jncraton/BWMetaAI/README.md

 Purpose
 --------

-This project seeks to create an AI that provides a unique experience in each game while closely mirroring builds and unit compositions used by humans.
+This project seeks to create an AI that provides a unique experience in each game while closely mirroring builds and unit compositions used by humans today.

 ![Muta Harass](docs/muta_harass.png)

 This provides a much stronger learning experience for new players compared to the Blizzard AI.
-Players are encouraged to scout, learn what the AI is doing, and adapt instead of turtle up.
+Players are encouraged to scout, learn what the AI is doing, and adapt instead of turtling up.
 The AI tends to avoid all-in strategies in favor of economic builds, but it also includes a number of rushes to make scouting and early defense important.

 ![Large bio attack](docs/marines_sunkens.png)